 - Students also learn from faculty with decades of real-world experience as school leaders.
 These leaders have walked the walk of school leadership as principals, superintendents, and more.

 Learning to Address Real-World Challenges in P-20 Education

 - Students apply their course knowledge to address real challenges facing P-20 education.
 In their culminating activity, a committee of experts assists students in producing a Dissertation in Practice that tackles an authentic dilemma or opportunity in their school community.

 - Students form meaningful relationships with classmates, faculty, and others through a unique combination of face-to-face and online courses.
-Experiences such as the research residency seminars which are offered during the summer in a hybrid fashion, dissertation proposals, on campus conferences, and other events allow for a mixture of online and in-person learning.
+Experiences such as the summer research seminars which are offered during the summer in a blended fashion, dissertation proposals, on campus conferences, and other events allow for a mixture of online and in-person learning.

 - Students in the P-12 System Level School Leadership with a Superintendent Endorsement specialization complete an authentic internship experience in their districts with support from a field-based mentor and faculty member.
 Students learn from leading Nebraska superintendents in two dynamic, hands-on summer seminars, held at the Nebraska Council of School Administrators offices in Lincoln

 After attaining a Bachelor's degree, a minimum of 96 graduate semester hours is required to complete in order to receive a Doctorate in Educational Administration from the University of Nebraska.
 The Ed.D.requires completion of a minimum of 45 semester hours to be completed through UNL, regardless of how many graduate hours you may have already acquired before admission.
 However, students are allowed to transfer some credit from previous graduate hours towards their Ed.D.
 Most students transfer 36 credits from a master's degree, leaving only 60 credits to be completed through UNL, 12 of which are dissertation hours.